fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### User's Screen with email.
 This should be further modified to include settings like change language, password etc...
 ### Ability to change points too.
 ### Dynamic UI using Dimensions width for small and big screens.
+### Choose a random question to show for a chosen category!

 ## TODO
 ### DONE! fix scrollView when having a lot of items in CartScreen,